nginxinc/nginx-amplify-doc/amplify-guide.md

 When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is edited, such updates will be sent to Amplify SaaS.

 **Note.** The following directives and their parameters aren't exported to the SaaS: *ssl_certificate*, *ssl_certificate_key*, *ssl_client_certificate*, *ssl_password_file*, *ssl_stapling_file*, *ssl_trusted_certificate*, *auth_basic_user_file*, *secure_link_secret*.

+### What do I need to get the Agent reporting metrics?

+After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the SaaS in regular 1 minute intervals.
+It'll take about a minute for the new system to appear in the Amplify UI.

+If you don't see the new system in the UI, or metrics aren't being collected, please make sure that:

+ 1. Amplify Agent package has been successfully installed
+ 2. `amplify-agent` process is running
+ 3. [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) is properly set up in your NGINX configuration
+ 4. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config)
+ 5. Oubound TLS/SSL from the system is not restricted
+ 6. System DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
+ 7. Check if *selinux(8)* interferes.
+Check `/etc/selinux/config`, try `setenforce 0` temporarily and see if it improves the situation.

 ## User interface